Guidelines for the Use of Tent/Canopy

 The area enclosed by any tent and not less than 10 feet outside of such tent/canopy must be cleared of all flammable or combustible material or vegetation.
 Prior to erecting the tent the premises must be kept free from such flammable or combustible materials during the period for which the area is used.

 No hay, straw, shavings, or similar combustible materials are permitted within any tent unless they have been treated to make them flame retardant.
 A certificate or other proof of approval by a testing laboratory indicating that the material has been properly treated is acceptable as evidence.
-A copy of certificates must be provided to EH&S office and the Code Coordinator prior to placing the material within a tent.
+A copy of certificates must be provided to the Code Coordinator prior to placing the material within a tent.
 These certificates are available from the material manufacturer or supplier.

-Exits and Occupant Load for Enclosed Tents
+Exits and Occupant Load for Tent

 Tents that have sides attached and rolled up or are capable of being enclosed must meet these requirements even if it is intended for the tent to remain unenclosed during the event.